4nuG/4nuG/README.md

 - 📫 How to reach me: **Anushreeyagurung@gmail.com**

-- ⚡ Did you know?: **A lemon is a blend of a sour orange and a citron.
+- ⚡ Did you know?: **A lemon is the cross of a sour orange and a citron.
 Life didn't hand us lemons but don't let that stop you from making lemonade. 🍋**

 <p align="left">
 </p>